-Aswan is the Southern-most city in Egypt, yet it’s technically upstream from Cairo and Luxor, because the Nile flows North.
-Starting in both East Africa and Ethiopia, the Nile snakes through Africa for around 4,150 miles on its way to the sea.
+Aswan is the Southern-most city in Egypt Africa, yet it’s technically upstream from Cairo and Luxor, because the Nile flows North.
+Starting in both East Africa and Ethiopia, the Nile snakes through the continent for around 4,150 miles on its way to the sea.

 In the 1960s, the Egyptians were finally fed up with wet ankles and asked the Soviet Union to help construct an even higher dam further South which they called, the “High Dam.”
 To fund this economy-crippling endeavor, President Nasser nationalized the Suez Canal and used taxes and fees from that critical passageway to bankroll what would be the 3rd largest hydroelectric dam in the world.

-The High Dam was hailed as a great idea with only two minor drawbacks: 1.)
+The High Dam outside Egypt Africa was hailed as a great idea with only two minor drawbacks: 1.)
 Many of Egypt’s temples and architectural treasures would be submerged in a huge, man-made lake.
 And 2.)
-100,000 Nubians, who previously lived where the lake would be created, would drown.
+100,000 Nubians, who previously lived where the lake would be created, would likely drown.

 The power of the Nile was put to good use in Ancient Egypt as a shipping lane.
-Boats and barges were the fastest method of transporting goods from city to city.
+Boats and barges were the fastest method of transporting goods from city to city around Egypt Africa.
 They were also the only method of transporting heavy materials like granite and sandstone.

 Granite was always in huge demand as Pharaohs wanted everything they built to last forever.
 Since Aswan was one of the few places in Egypt with granite quarries, most granite was mined there and ferried up or down the Nile to other locations.